jose-jaen/Projects/README.md

 This is a collection of my Data Science/Data Analytics projects

-(Currently working on a Deep Learning project and sorting answers to Fumio Hayashi's graduate-level book *Econometrics*)
+(Currently working on a Deep Learning project and answers from a selection of chapters of Fumio Hayashi's graduate-level book *Econometrics*)